-For almost 40 years, Shippensburg University has offered a master’s degree in public administration.
-To be eligible for admission to the master's program, a student must:
+To be eligible for admission to the master's program, you must:

-- Have a baccalaureate degree from an accredited college or university
+- Have a baccalaureate degree from a regionally accredited college or university

 - Provide a current resume